-The 27th RegTech Convention once again offers high-ranking speakers and panelists from central banks, supervisory authorities, banks and insurers as well as numerous industry experts.
-The following speakers have confirmed their participation in this year's event.
+The 27th RegTech Convention once again offered high-ranking speakers and panelists from central banks, supervisory authorities, banks and insurers as well as numerous industry experts.

 Nikolay Arnaudov is a Senior Policy Officer at the Market and Data Department at ESMA.
 He is working for ESMA since January 2013 where he has been fully dedicated to trade repositories in all the different aspects such as policy work, registration and supervision, as well as supervisory convergence.
 He led ESMA’s work on Level 2 measures under SFTR and is currently coordinating the ESMA’s Repositories Task Force.

 Lorenzo Bini Smaghi is currently the Chairman of Société Générale.
 He is also a CEPR Distinguished Fellow and a Senior Fellow at LUISS School of European Political Economy in Rome.
 He is Chairman of the Board of the Pecci Museum of Contemporary Art in Prato.
 He is the Honorary President of the Italian Alumni of the University of Chicago.
 From June 2005 to December 2011 he was a Member of the Executive Board of the European Central Bank.

 Virginie Blaise joined Clearstream Banking Luxembourg (classified as O-SIIs) in 2016 as Head of Regulatory Reporting.
 In this position, she is mainly responsible for the timely and accuracy manner of all Supervisory and Statistical reporting due to local authorities and as well as the Pillar 3 Disclosure.